-Credit Clear Limited (Credit Clear or the Company) is committed to the principles of corporate governance in recognition that it is vital to enhancing investor confidence in corporate accountability by demonstrating a commitment to transparency in addition to underpinning the successful achievement of the Company's commercial and corporate objectives.
+The Credit Clear Limited (Credit Clear or the Company) Board (Board), with the support of its Committees, is dedicated to corporate governance principles in recognition that it helps enhance investor confidence and demonstrates the Company's commitment to transparency.
+It also supports the achievement of the Company's commercial and corporate objectives.

-The 4th Edition of Corporate Governance Principles and Recommendations ('ASX Recommendations') is intended to be a reference point for companies' corporate governance structures and practices.
+The 4th Edition of Corporate Governance Principles and Recommendations ('ASX Recommendations') serves as a guide for companies to establish effective corporate governance practices and structures.
 A company may choose not to implement certain ASX Recommendations, provided that it explains why it has not done so and what alternate approaches have been adopted.

 The ASX Recommendations require companies to communicate their corporate governance practices through both the Annual Report and the Company's web page.
-The Corporate Governance Statement provides an annual summary of Credit Clear's corporate governance practices against the ASX Recommendations.
+This Corporate Governance Statement provides an annual summary of Credit Clear's corporate governance practices against the ASX Recommendations.